What is it?

 Surface Monitoring runs continual checks on the domain level, instead of the web application.
 It will help you discover assets you may not be aware of and provide you with an overview of them.
 SM does not have the crawler functionality - it’s main goal is to look for configurational changes within your subdomains, any new links or patches.
 Once the asset landscape scan is done, you may want to add particular assets as separate scan profiles for the complete scan.

 During the Application Scanning you will scan a specific asset (subdomain, domain or an IP address) that you already know that it exists.
-Once you start a scan, we will go through these six steps and generate a results report in your Findings view.

 How does Surface Monitoring work?